wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/rhel/wazuh_server_rpm_rhel.rst

 Install Wazuh server on Red Hat Enterprise Linux from packages
 ==============================================================

-For Red Hat Enterprise Linux 6 and 7, installing the Wazuh server components entails the installation of the relevant packages after adding the repositories.
+For Red Hat Enterprise Linux 6 or greater, installing the Wazuh server components entails the installation of the relevant packages after adding the repositories.

 .. note:: All the commands described below need to be executed with root user privileges.